 As perhaps the most well-known Alzheimer"s and dementia organization, The Alzheimer"s Association funds a wide variety of research into Alzheimer"s and other types of dementia, including research projects aimed to identify the disease's origins, preventative measures, and with ongoing perseverance, someday a cure.
 In aggressive pursuit of their vision of a world without Alzheimer"s, the Association made its largest-ever research investment in 2019 with more than 162 unique scientific investigations being funded by them.
 They also continue to hold their Walk to End Alzheimer"s events year after year, and have raised millions alone through this annual offering that draws so many loved ones to come out in support of this cause."

 Cold and flu season can be ominous, especially when you consider how quickly infections can spread.
-We are all familiar with the classic symptoms of coughing, fatigue and runny nose, which ...CORONAVIRUS (COVID-19) IMMUNE SUPPORT RECOMMENDATIONS
+We are all familiar with ...CORONAVIRUS (COVID-19) IMMUNE SUPPORT RECOMMENDATIONS